Crown of Phantoms

-Crown of Phantoms is the seventh and final studio album by American metal band Chimaira.
+Crown of Phantoms is the seventh album by the American metal band Chimaira.
 It was released on July 30, 2013, via record label E1 Music.
 It is the first and only Chimaira album to feature Austin D'Amond, Jeremy Creamer, Sean Zatorsky, Emil Werstler, and Matt Szlachta, who all joined the band during 2011 and 2012 and left the band in September 2014.